stjudecab/RSVreconPy/README.md

 DATA_DIR: /path/to/input/fastq_files         # Please put all your paired-FASTQ files under this input folder
 REFERENCE_DIR: /path/to/reference/sequences  # Please download our pre-built reference, unzip it, then paste the path here.
 Make sure you have both read and write permission
 OUTPUT_DIR: /path/to/output/directory        # please specify a output folder path
+READ_TYPE: NGS                               # NGS for short read and LR for long read

 # Performance parameters
 THREAD_N: 2                     # Threads per sample, for BWA-MEM